Humor research: Evolutionary psychology

 Evolutionary theorists have attempted to study and explain the phenomena of laughter and humor in terms of survival benefit.
 Laughter-like behavior is not unique to humans, but humans do display a much more consistent and complex use of humor and laughter than other animals.
 The evolution and functions of laughter and humor have been explored in an attempt to understand how and why humor and laughter have become part of human existence.
+Research by Scott et al. (2014) states that social functions of laughter strengthens bonds within groups and help coordinate social interactions.
+They argue that laughter is also heavily shaped by social context, that laughter goes beyond just responding to something they think is "humorous," but also to communicate in other ways.

 Duchenne laughter refers to laughter that is stimulus-driven and linked to some positive experience.
 This is usually the result of a perceived social incongruity.
 Non-Duchenne laughter refers to laughter that is unconnected to any emotional experience, but rather laughter that is originated voluntarily.
 Duchenne laughter evolved before non-Duchenne laughter with the function of making play and playful emotions contagious.
 In these situations, laughter serves as an in-group designator.
 Early evolutionary laughter is also theorized to serve the function of dissolving social tension.
 During moments of displays of social superiority, laughter could be used to dissolve tensions that otherwise could lead to fighting or exclusion from a group, by designating those situations as play rather than as a real challenge.
 Duchenne laughter, which should be thought of as emotionally-valenced rather than simply spontaneous, can increase positive affect and mood of an individual as well as a group.
 So, early laughter most likely provided survival benefits through effects of emotional contagion that served to strengthen within-group ties.
 Non-duchenne laughter developed later than Duchenne laughter.
 Non-duchenne laughter was co-opted for a variety of other social situations as laughter and humor already existed.
 Voluntarily accessing the laughter system that was already in place would serve to strengthen in-group fitness just as genuine, emotional laughter did before it, but now it could be done at will.
 Thus, non-Duchenne laughter developed to express things like aggression, nervousness, hierarchy positions, and to do things such as manipulate, appease, and make fun of others.
 Even when non-Duchenne laughter is unconscious, that does not mean it is necessarily emotional or using the same brain pathways as genuine Duchenne laughter.
 As social situations became more complex in later hominid stages of evolution, so did the functions and usefulness of laughter.
 As linguistics developed, proto-laughter and proto-humor were both co-opted for assistance in the production of and response to effective communication.